equalitie/ouinet/README.md

 important parameters, so you may want to stop it (see above) and use the **shell container** (see below) to edit `client/ouinet-client.conf`:

-  - Add configuration options for the injector endpoint `injector-ep` and its access credentials `injector-credentials`.
+  - Add configuration options for the injector endpoint `injector-ep` (only for testing) and its access credentials `injector-credentials`.
   - If the injector endpoint uses TLS, set `injector-tls-cert-file` to `/var/opt/ouinet/client/ssl-inj-cert.pem` and copy the injector's TLS certificate to that file.
-  - Set the BEP44 public key of the cache index in option `index-bep44-public-key`.
+  - Set the public key used by the injector for HTTP signatures in option `cache-http-public-key`.
+  - To enable the distributed cache, set option `cache-type`.
+The only value currently supported is `bep5-http`.

 After you have set up your client's configuration, you can **restart it**.
 The client's HTTP proxy endpoint should be available to the host at